Airblue

-Airblue Limited (stylized as airblue) is a private Pakistani airline with its head office on the ground floor of the Islamabad Stock Exchange (ISE) Towers in Islamabad, Pakistan.
+Airblue Limited (stylized as airblue) is a private Pakistani airline with its head office on the ground floor of the Islamabad Stock Exchange (ISE) Tower in Islamabad, Pakistan.
 Airblue operates scheduled domestic and international flights, the latter to Saudi Arabia and the United Arab Emirates.
-As of February 2024, the airline serves three countries and 17 routes.
+As of May 2026, the airline serves three countries and 25 routes.

 History

+Initial years (2003–2010)

 The airline was established in 2003 by Tariq Chaudhary, a Pakistani-American IT professional.
 Airblue started operations on 18 June 2004 with three leased Airbus A320-200 aircraft serving Karachi–Lahore, and Karachi–Islamabad with three daily flights in each direction.
 The airline was inaugurated in 2004 by Prime Minister Zafarullah Khan Jamali.